 Hosting beehives is an excellent way to help support local honey bees and beekeepers while enjoying the benefit of receiving honey directly from the hives.
 You can become involved as much or as little as you want, whatever meets your circumstances.

-SustainaBee is currently looking for Sonoma and Yolo county residents and businesses with an interest in hosting local hives.
-Our hive hosting program is currently open and accepting applications for the 2019 season starting in April.
-If you are interested in hive hosting, please complete application form and a SustainaBee representative will contact you to review application details.
-Availability of hives are limited, so please submit your application as soon as possible and before January 31, 2019.
+We are always looking to partner with Sonoma and Yolo county residents or businesses who have an interest in hosting local hives.
+We are no longer accepting applications for the 2019 season but applications for 2020 are now open.
+If you are interested in hive hosting for 2020, please complete an application form and a SustainaBee representative will contact you to review application details.
+Availability of hives will be limited, so please submit your application as soon as possible.
+Our deadline for applications will end December 31, 2019.
 Annual renewal is required.

 Monthly fee $150 (8 months)

 Hosting a hive is a great opportunity to learn about bees.
 However, there are a few things you should consider:

 Host(s) should have an interest in bees, beekeeping and in planting and/or enhancing pollinator supportive habitat on their property.

 We need 24x7 access to the hives and sometimes without checking-in first (rare occasions).
 This is in case of emergencies if the bees need to be moved or checked on due to an environmental occurrence in the area (predators, chemical exposure, etc.).

 We require a 1 (one) season commitment (April-Nov) as this is best for the bees (some exceptions may apply).

 We would need to place 2 hives minimum so please consider spacing and forage availability in your area.
 Some cities require a special permit to keep honey bees on property so please be advised of any permitting needed in your area before considering hosting our hives.
 In some cases we can provide wildflower seed to plant as food for the bees and to promote biodiversity.